Counseling Programs at the ISU-Meridian Health Science Center

 Master of Counseling (M.Coun.)

 A new cohort of approximately ten students is admitted each fall semester.
-The application deadline is February 15.
+The application deadline is January 15.
 If the deadline has passed and you are still interested in applying, please contact the Department.
 Applicants are required to take either the GRE or the MAT prior to applying.* January 1 is the latest advisable time to take either test to ensure official scores arrive by the application deadline.
-In addition, there are two applications, one for the Department of Counseling and one for the Graduate School.
+In addition, there are two

 Students who complete the Master of Counseling degree have a minimum of 1,000 hours of supervised experience and are eligible to apply to take the examination for the Idaho Board of Professional Counselors and the National Board of Certified Counselors.